 4. Building material.
-Replacement of building material, when required due to deterioration of material, with building material that matches the original material.
+Replacement of building material, when such material is beyond repair, when required due to deterioration of material, with building material that matches the original material.

 5. Roof material.
 Repair or replacement of roof material with material comparable to the existing roof, or replacement of the roof in its entirety with cedar shingles, three tab asphalt shingles, or architectural composition shingles.